-- 4.2 Within the Neighbourhood Area itself, the Plan seeks to define what it calls a 'Neighbourhood Stress Area' (NSA).
-This Neighbourhood Stress Area is not the same as Westminster's Local Stress Areas, albeit some of the issues covered in the latter are relevant to the former.
-In particular, it sets out a physical location within Knightsbridge where activities, going beyond purely the unwanted consequences of entertainment uses including air pollution, noise, anti-social behaviour and cluttered streets have created a situation where harm is being caused to the area and its residential amenity.
-These activities, independently and collectively, take place across 16 hours of the day, between 8am and midnight and have been raised frequently through the engagement exercise. - 4.3 Evidence of neighbourhood stress both within the Area, and immediately adjacent to it in RBKC, includes the following: - 4.4 Extreme pedestrian congestion on pavements during the day as tourists visit the area and in the evening and night as people are attracted to it and loiter often in large groups The high concentration of attractions, shops and cafés attracts high numbers of visitors throughout the day well into the late evening.
+- 4.2 The Neighbourhood Plan seeks to complement the WCC approach by addressing the unwanted consequences of both entertainment and commercial activity, including air pollution, noise, anti-social behaviour and cluttered streets, which have created a situation where harm is being caused to the area and its residential amenity.
+These activities, independently and collectively, take place across 16 hours of the day, between 8:00am and midnight and have been raised frequently through the engagement exercise. - 4.3 The main issues include: - 4.4 Extreme pedestrian congestion on pavements during the day as tourists visit the area and in the evening and night as people are attracted to it and loiter often in large groups.
+The high concentration of attractions, shops and cafés attracts high numbers of visitors throughout the day well into the late evening.
 Throughout the engagement discussions, local people repeatedly raised concerns about the trend toward shisha outlets where there is a likelihood that people will turn up and congregate specifically to smoke shisha, either with or without food.
 Unlike other eating establishments, this leads to increased gatherings of groups on the pavements.
-Along the Brompton Road, this is further exacerbated by the high number of tables and chairs outside restaurants and cafés. - 4.5 In addition, a local residents group complained to a public house in the NSA about antisocial behaviour that was impacting on residents.
+Along the Brompton Road, this is further exacerbated by the high number of tables and chairs outside restaurants and cafés. - 4.5 In addition, a local residents group complained to a public house in the Area about antisocial behaviour that was impacting on residents.
 This included noise, on-street brawls and drunken and intimidating behaviour.